2019’s Top 5 tips for everyday savings

 When we’re packing food away in the fridge or freezer, we usually don’t think about how it’s stored.
 But, the way that you put away your goods can have an impact on your energy bill.

 If you pack your freezer more tightly, this keeps more of the cold air in when you open the door.
 This means that the appliance doesn’t have to work as hard to lower the temperature again.
 The same applies for the refrigerator too — a full fridge requires less energy to stay cool than one that’s empty.
+If you’re struggling to pack your fridge or freezer full, filling it with newspaper can do the job.

 3. Save money booking holidays